Richard J. Schonberger

 Telephone: (425) 467-1143

-Recent 2-day, 1-day, half-day workshops/seminars: Santa Catarina, NL, Mexico (Sponsor: Katcon, Inc.): Stockholm, Sweden (Sponsor: Swedish Six Sigma and Lean); Williamsport, PA (Sponsor: Primus Technologies); Norman, OK (Sponsor: Southwestern Executive Lean Summit); Vancouver, BC, Canada (Sponsor: POM Society) Cardiff, Wales, UK (Sponsor: Lean Enterprise Research Center, Cardiff University); Steyr, Austria, for SKF Management (Sponsor: Upper Austria Univ. of Applied Science); Manchester, UK (Sponsor: Manufacturing Institute); Mumbai, India (Sponsor: RA Knowledge Forums); New Delhi, India (Sponsor: RA Knowledge Forums); Shanghai, PR China--in 2007 and 2008 (Sponsor: Mena Maxson); Cleveland (Cleveland APICS); Santa Clara, CA (Santa Clara APICS); Nashville, TN (sponsor: Shingo Prize); Tijuana, Mexico (principal sponsor: Calidad Total Empresarial)
+Recent 2-day, 1-day, half-day workshops/seminars: Monterrey, Mexico (Sponsor: Katcon, Inc.); Stockholm, Sweden (Sponsor: Sandholm Associates); Norman, OK (Sponsor: Executive Lean Summit); Duck Key, FL (Hollister, Inc.); Cardiff, Wales, UK (Sponsor Lean Enterprise Research Center, Cardiff University); Steyr, Austria, for SKF Management (Sponsor: Upper Austria Univ. of Applied Science); Manchester, UK (Sponsor: Manufacturing Institute); Mumbai, India (Sponsor: RA Knowledge Forums); New Delhi, India (Sponsor: RA Knowledge Forums); Shanghai, PR China – in 2007 and 2008 (Sponsor: Mena Maxson); Cleveland (Cleveland APICS); Santa Clara, CA (Santa Clara APICS); Nashville, TN (sponsor: Shingo Prize); Tijuana, Mexico (principal sponsor: Calidad Total Empresarial)

 Webinar, Lean Frontiers, Dec.
 11, 2012

-Keynote, Spring Conference, The Association (of college administrators), Puyallup, WA, Apr.
-13, 2012
+Keynote, The Association (of college administrators) Spring Conference, Puyallup, WA April 13, 2012

 Keynote, 7th Swedish Six Sigma and Lean Conference, Stockholm, Sweden, May 31, 2011

-Keynote, 1st International Conference on Value Chain Management, Univ. of Applied Sciences, Steyr, Austria, May 5, 2011
+Keynote, First International Value Chain Management Conference, Steyr, Austria, May 5, 2011

 Keynote, South Carolina Lean Alliances Annual Conference, Greenville, SC, Dec.
 9, 2009